Vonage/vivid-3/libs/components/src/lib/combobox/README.md

 ### selectedIndex

-The index of the selected option.
+The index of the selected option or -1 if no option is selected.

 - Type: `number`
 - Default: `undefined`